 Use this complete unit of study geared towards How-To Writing to help your students try a new form of writing.

 This unit is designed to be used in writing workshop type setting.
-With these How-To lessons, it will be easy to guide your students towards an end product they will be proud of!
+With these How to lessons, your writers will be able to create their own how to book!

 Lesson 1: Introduction

 - One way to introduce this unit and get your students to start thinking about the steps in how to do or make something is to do a demonstration in your classroom.

 - Bring in the materials to plant a flower – pot, dirt, shovel, a flower seed, watering can & water.

 - First have the students guess what it is they think you will be doing with the items you brought in.

 - Next, begin the steps to planting a flower, but stop after each step to draw simple pictures of what you are doing.

 - Add numbers under your pictures so that students begin to see that there is a sequence to the process.